aomlomics/USGS_PCR_Protocol_Eukarya-18S-V9-Lane-Medlin/USGS_PCR_Protocol_Eukarya-18S-V9-Lane-Medlin.md

 ### Summary

 This protocol describes steps for performing PCR for [18S rRNA](target_gene) [V9](target_subfragment) marker gene regions using eDNA extracted from Sterivex by USGS.
-The PCR protocol only includes a primary PCR step.
+The PCR protocol includes a primary PCR step and a secondary PCR step.

 ### Method description and rationale